AdaGold/standalone-exercises/tasklistrails-oauth.md

 **You Must:**
 -  Ensure that users who are not authenticated should see a welcome message and a link to authenticate.
 -  Ensure that Users who are authenticated will see the normal Tasklist page.
--  Build Automated Tests to ensure this works
-	- Tests on the user model, SessionsController & TasksController.
+-  Build Automated Tests on the User Model.

 ## Phase 2 Modifying The Task Model & Controller